 Don't confuse horse chestnut trees with true American chestnut trees (Castanea dentata).
 The latter, like American elm trees, have been decimated by disease.

 While American chestnut trees produce the edible nuts that are so famous, horse chestnut trees (also spelled "horsechestnut") are grown mainly for their looks.
-The red-flowering kind (Aesculus x carnea) is especially attractive, as you can see from the picture.
-It is a hybrid between the common horse chestnut (next picture) and the... red buckeye tree.
+The red-flowering kind (Aesculus x carnea) is especially attractive.
+It is a hybrid between the common horse chestnut and the red buckeye tree.

 13 of 17